 The Department of English offers programs in English studies leading to the Master of Arts and Doctor of Philosophy degrees.
-At doctoral level, students may elect a research concentration in Writing History and Theory.
-The department prepares students for academic careers at colleges and universities and for work in closely related fields.
+At the doctoral level, students may elect a research emphasis in Writing History and Theory and a coursework concentration in Creative Writing.
+The department provides advanced training in English studies; it devotes significant time and resources to preparing students for academic positions at colleges and universities, for related work in higher education, and for nonacademic careers.
 Our programs typically offer:

 • Full funding packages for full-time MA and PhD students

 • Comprehensive mentoring and advising programs

 • Extensive teaching training and instructional experiences, including opportunities for PhD students to teach courses in general education, in composition, in literature, and in professional communication

 • An extensive program of professional development workshops, and seminars, including a weekly colloquium